appliedsec/pygeoip/DEVELOPER.md

-# Bootstrap manual for developers of pygeoip
+# Bootstrap manual for developers
 _Dependencies: tox, nose, epydoc_

 For testing we are using tox virtualenv-based Python version testing